mpgiii/mpgiii/README.md

 I began my career at Aruba Networks working as an embedded software engineer on software of enterprise-grade network switches.

-I am currently a full-stack software development engineer at Amazon working on and improving internal tooling that enables A/B testing company-wide.
-I previously worked in the Amazon Fashion and Fitness space.
+I then did full-stack software development at Amazon working on and improving internal tooling that enables A/B testing company-wide.
+I have since pivoted back into embedded software.

 Though I am currently employed, if you know of any career opportunities in embedded systems, please email me!